The business of today’s generation mainly revolves around the internet to expand its client and customer base.

 Automation should be developed which is resistant to change in UI.

 The automated web application testing of a web application may differ in the quality of the test result in different browsers & operating systems.
 It may work perfectly in one OS but due to lack of certain features, degradation of the test result may occur in another OS.

-Same goes with the browsers.
-That’s why cross-browser testing should be done prior to the application.
-The functioning of the automation should be checked in all kind of browsers/ OS/version/devices.
+The same goes with the browsers.
+That's why cross-browser testing should be done prior to the application.
+The functioning of the automation should be checked in all kinds of browsers/ OS/versions/devices.

 Methods of Web Application Testing on Mobile Devices

 1. Testing Web Application on Mobile devices using Emulator

 Test Complete allows testing mobile web applications using an emulator with a pre-configured phone and a tablet browser profile that simplifies the maintenance and testing setup as no real devices are required in this procedure.
 Mobile web application testing with Test Complete is quite similar to testing regular websites that are non-mobile.
 It uses Google Chrome to emulate mobile browsers and the emulation mode changes a few characteristics of browsers to match those mobile devices.

 2. Web Application Testing on mobile devices using iOS

 The emulators for iOS and Androids are designed for testing native applications but they include various default web browsers for every mobile device that shows a very good estimate of how pages web pages will be delivered.
 An iOS simulator is a tool that is available within the Xcode but it is Mac only, hence, Windows and Linux operating systems require other methods for testing applications.